OperatorFoundation/Persona/README.md

 # Persona

 Persona is the server for the Moonbounce VPN.
-It is written in Swift and runs on Linux.
+It is written in Go and Swift and runs on Linux.

 ## Installing

-This is experimental software and is still under development.
 You need the Swift compiler to be installed and in the PATH.
+Currently, Swift 5.8 is supported.
 Persona runs as a daemon under systemd, so systemd needs to already be installed.

 The install script is intended to be run on a fresh Ubuntu 22.04 installation with nothing else running on the system.

 * You must check out Persona as the root user into the /root diretory (the root user's home directory).